Skip to main content

 Troubleshooting

-1. Pre-upgrade hook fails due to unhealthy pods If a pre-upgrade hook fails due to unhealthy pods, it's recommended to add skip validations flag to bypass the checks however mongodb pods should be healthy to proceed with upgrade.
+1. Pre-upgrade hook fails due to unhealthy pods If a pre-upgrade hook fails due to unhealthy pods, add the skip validations flag to bypass the checks.
+Note that MongoDB pods must be healthy to proceed with the upgrade.

 # Solution: Skip validations

-2. MongoDB authentication fails after upgrade If mongodb authentication fails after upgrade, then use the following commands to validate the updated mongodb passwords.
+2. MongoDB authentication fails after upgrade If MongoDB authentication fails after the upgrade, use the following commands to validate the updated MongoDB passwords.

 kubectl exec -it pxc-backup-mongodb-0 -n <px-backup-namespace> -- \